 Resources

-Drawing on the extensive and diverse knowledge of our staff and other impacted communities with lived experience working in the sex trades, we engage in policy advocacy and research to document and address the pressing issues and needs of sex workers.
+Drawing on the extensive and diverse knowledge of our staff and other impacted communities with lived experience working in the sex trades, we engage in research and education to document and address the pressing issues and needs of sex workers.

-Our groundbreaking research explores the narratives of sex workers and people who have experienced human trafficking.
-Read our statements, guides, memos, and reports below.
+Over more than two decades, SWP has engaged in policy advocacy and research to document and address the pressing intersectional issues and needs of sex workers and trafficking survivors.
+Our groundbreaking research has explored the narratives of sex workers and people who have experienced human trafficking.
+Read our statements, guides, memos, and reports below, or our statement about our research history by clicking here.

 Policy Advocacy